-Why does my dog have ticks in his ears?
+Why do ticks go in dogs' ears?

-How to remove ticks from your dog's ears
+Removing ticks from your dog's ears

 This short video will show you how it's done:

-Now here are a few things you should NOT do when removing ticks from your dog's ears:
+Here are a few things you should NOT do when removing ticks from your dog's ears:

 - Don’t crush the ticks between fingers.
-Remember: ticks carry nasty diseases
+Remember, ticks carry nasty diseases.

 - If the ticks are deep inside the ear canal then ask a vet to remove them instead.
 You don't want to be poking around in there with tweezers - you could cause some permanent damage.